MicrosoftDocs/bot-docs/articles/dotnet/proactive-messages.md

     }
 }
 ```
 The SurveyDialog controls the conversation until it finishes.
-Then, it closes (by calling `context.Done`), thereby returning control back to the previous dialog.
+When its task is finished, it calls `context.Done` and closes, returning control to the previous dialog.

 ```cs
 [Serializable]